melkonyanmelanie/Capstone-Project/README.md

 **https://drive.google.com/drive/folders/1c0NPYVKhu6bp74acYz2VThGRQG2dFGXz?usp=sharing**

 The `code/models/` folder in this repo contains exactly the subset the pipeline and demo apps need.
-Some model checkpoints are included **directly** in this repository, while one of them is distributed through the external resources described in **Section 2**.
+All models checkpoints are included **directly** in this repository, only one of them is distributed through the external resources described in **Section 2**.

 ### What is in `code/models/`